DeepSpace2/StyleFrame/README.md

 ## Usage Examples

-First, lets create DataFrame that contains data we would like to export to .xlsx file
+First, let us create a DataFrame that contains data we would like to export to an .xlsx file
 ```
 import pandas as pd